Chuck Schuldiner: Illness and death

+Schuldiner had experienced "extreme neck pain" in early 1999 and was diagnosed with pontine glioma that May, on his 32nd birthday.
+Doctors said that the tumor had existed since his childhood, and he had shown no signs or symptoms prior to his diagnosis.
+He had surgery in New York City in January 2000, which removed half of the tumor.

-In 1999, Schuldiner was diagnosed with brain cancer.
-He continued to work on his music, continuing his work with Control Denied.
+He continued his work with Control Denied.
+In May 2001, it was announced that Schuldiner's cancer had reappeared.
 He was at first unable to afford the surgery that he needed immediately.
 A press release called for support from everyone, including fellow artists.
-Jane Schuldiner urged all who read the statements about Schuldiner and his illness to go out and get insurance, stating her frustration in the American healthcare system.
+Jane Schuldiner urged all who read the statements about Schuldiner and his illness to obtain health insurance, stating her frustration in the American healthcare system.
 Schuldiner had taken out medical insurance after his first surgery, but the insurer had refused to pay because the cancer pre-dated insurance being taken out.
 Many artists, including Kid Rock, Korn and Red Hot Chili Peppers, got together during the summer of 2001 to auction off personal items, with the funds assisting Schuldiner's medical expenses, an effort covered by MTV.
-Matt Heafy, vocalist and guitarist for Trivium, has also stated that at the age of 15 his band had played a benefit show for Schuldiner while he was in the hospital in their days as a local band.
-In November 2001, Schuldiner's condition worsened as he became ill with Pneumocystis carinii.
+The auction was poorly managed and only a small amount of money was received by the Schuldiners.
+Matt Heafy, vocalist and guitarist for Trivium, has stated that at the age of 15 his band had played a benefit show for Schuldiner while he was in the hospital in their days as a local band.
+Other artists that supported Schuldiner during this time include Dave Grohl, Napalm Death, Ozzy Osbourne, and Anthrax.